 This makes your React application faster which also lifts your overall UX and conversion rates.

 - Server-side Rendering

-React uses server-side rendering, whereby initially a single-page app is fully rendered on the server-side and loaded on to the client-side as a static HTML.
+React uses server-side rendering, whereby initially a single-page app is fully rendered on the server-side and loaded onto the client-side as a static HTML.
 Subsequent loads happen on the client-side as the server is contacted only for the content.

 The main benefit of this feature is high performance as server-side rendering doesn’t require any loaders or spinners to load a page initially.
-The resulting faster load times significantly improve user experience.
+The resulting faster load times significantly improve the user experience.

 Another less spoken benefit with server-side rendering is that you get a featured image and snippet when you share your website’s content through social media, a benefit that’s not available with client-side rendering.

 React follows a component-based structure wherein each component works by following its own internal logic.
 In other words, your React developers can reuse a component in any part of your code.